 Say Insurance: Transparent rates for standard coverage

-Customers of Say Insurance benefit by understanding their insurance score, as well as what steps they might take to improve it and eventually receive a lower rate.
+Customers of Say Insurance benefit by understanding their insurance scores, as well as what steps they might take to improve them and eventually receive a lower rate.
 Say's car insurance policies are renewed every six months, which allows drivers to receive a new rate based on the updated insurance score at the start of every term.

 Importantly, Say also factors customer loyalty into its pricing scheme to further help customers save on their rates.